Banks now offer up to $80K in ultra-low interest green loans for solar panels & batteries! Find out more

 Some solar companies may complete some of the following steps for you:

-- The form for the lines connection is sent (either by yourself or the solar company).
+2. The form for the lines connection is sent (hopefully by the solar company).

-- Once you have lines approval, send the request to your energy retailer, they will supply an export meter.
+3. Once you have lines approval, send the request to your energy retailer, who will organise an export meter to be installed.

-- Four to eight weeks is the average wait time for a system to be installed (date of deposit through to having the system installed).
-Note: Due to shipping supply issues currently facing 2021/2022 there could be some long delays.
+4. Four to eight weeks is the average wait time for a system to be installed (date of deposit through to having the system installed).

-- Once the system is installed then an electrician will commission the system.
-The system can only be turned on once commisioned.
+7. Once the system is installed then an electrician will commission the system.
+The system can only be turned on once commissioned.